-- Build willingness and capacity of government and other service and resource providers to be accountable to citizens, especially poor and marginalised people - · Build willingness and capacity of citizens to exact accountability from those in power - Develop spaces and processes for engagement - Advocate for the inclusion of marginalised people
+- Build willingness and capacity of government and other service and resource providers to be accountable to citizens, especially poor and marginalised people. - Build willingness and capacity of citizens to exact accountability from those in power. - Develop spaces and processes for engagement. - Advocate for the inclusion of marginalised people

 We work from the bottom up - empowering individuals and communities to have a voice on the issues affecting their lives - and the top down - advising government officials on how to improve planning and service delivery.
 Over the past year, our focus on community development in particular has massively increased.
-We recognise the need to facilitate community discussion around important issues and then communicate those viewpoints to those in power.
-Patrick Ferrity from Belfast is one such volunteer.
-He is currently working with communities in Karamoja, Uganda to ensure they are part of decision-making in terms of education services.
+We recognise the need to facilitate community discussion around important issues and then communicate those viewpoints to people in power.
+This is a very important component of our Irish Aid funded girls' education in Karamoja, Uganda.